Lesley Eugene Warren: Assault on Betty Pressley

 On the following day, Warren returned to his mother's house, and while she was away, he abducted the next-door neighbor Betty Pressley and dragged her to the basement, where he tied her up.
-At this point, Pressley's friend showed up to the house, but as he was unable to find her, he went around searching until he found her in the basement.
+At that point, Pressley's friend showed up to the house, but as he was unable to find her, he went around searching until he found her in the basement.
 A struggle ensued between him and Warren, in which the latter shot the former with a revolver and then fled the scene.
 The injury proved to be non-fatal, allowing the friend to free Pressley from her restraints and call the police.

 Warren was arrested for this crime on October 4, 1982.
 He admitted responsibility during questioning, and was then placed in the Buncombe County Detention Center to await trial.
 Just a month after his arrest, he attempted to hang himself in his cell but failed, after which Warren was placed in a psychiatric hospital to undergo treatment.
 After his mental health improved, he was convicted of kidnapping Pressley and the attempted murder of her friend, but as a juvenile, he received a minor sentence and was sent to the Juvenile Evaluation Center, where he remained until October 1985.

 Upon his release, Warren returned to Candler, where he resided with his mother.
 On April 4, 1986, he enlisted in the United States Army and was stationed at Fort Benning, Georgia, where he soon attained the rank of Specialist.
-While there, he married a girl named Tracy Bradshaw, who bore him two sons.
+While there, he married a girl named Tracy Bradshaw, and they had two sons.
 In late 1986, Warren was assigned to the 10th Mountain Division, after which he was transferred to Fort Drum in New York.